 This UK ad from the NHS about the importance of using the right medical advice service is one of the most horrifying things ever.
 We are shown different people looking guilty as voice-overs talk about how they should have dialed 111 to find the right service instead of going to A&E (a medical service intended for life threatening accidents and emergencies only).
 One is a mother with a mildly sick infant.
 Another is a young man who admits to calling an ambulance because he had a sprained wrist.
 At the end, we hear a flatline as a little girl is shown lying on a bed motionless, wondering why the others thought they were more important than her as a doctor covers her with a sheet.
 The implication being that since all these people misused emergency medical services, they inadvertently caused the death of someone who urgently needed care.

-this UK ad from 2001 about blood donation shows a man talking about how blood donation is not just used for emergencies there are many who need it whether they are giving birth, cancer patients etc. but there are not enough people giving it.
-The horror kicks in as The man is slowly being drained of blood while he is talking ending with him staring straight at the camera with deathly pale skin and lifeless eyes with black circles underneath them
+this UK ad from 2001 about blood donation shows a man talking about how blood donation is not just used for emergencies; there are many people who need it whether they are giving birth, cancer patients etc. but there are not enough people giving it.
+Except that while he's talking, he's slowly being drained of blood, and the ad ends with him staring straight at the camera with deathly pale skin and lifeless eyes with black circles underneath them.

 Those paint ads that are only a few seconds long and feature nothing but a creepily grinning person painted from head to toe and asking you if you've found what you're looking for.
 They can be quite startling if you don't know what's going on.